 Turn off Highway 50 and follow the signs to get to the estate.
 There’s tons and tons of parking in their lot.

-It’s not in the least bit scary.
-The bridge strategically wobbles a bit with the cables and it’s a total hit with kids!
+It’s not really that much swinging, and it’s definitely not scary.
+The bridge strategically wobbles a bit with the cables, and it’s a total hit with kids and adults alike!

 There are signs not to swing on the bridge, so please bear that in mind.

 The bridge connects the residents who live on the other side to the town of Hanapepe.
-So, when you cross the bridge, please be respectful of the homes.
+So, when you cross the bridge, please be respectful of the homes and the people who live there.

 The town really comes alive on Fridays for their Hanapepe Art Night.
 So, that’s a really festive time to go for golden hour before exploring the town.